-KKCS brings a wealth of experience to projects we manage and strive to add substantial value through comprehensive planning, well thought-out implementation, and thorough project close out.
-We seamlessly augment our client’s staff, as needed, with talented and highly motivated personnel who are dedicated to our client’s success.
+KKCS brings a wealth of experience to projects we manage and strives to add substantial value through comprehensive planning, well thought-out implementation, and thorough project close-out.
+We seamlessly augment our clients' staff, as needed, with talented and highly motivated personnel who are dedicated to success.

 Founded by Kal Krishnan in 1987, KKCS opened its first office to support work with BART.
 Kal is a registered professional engineer and general contractor with more than 40 years of experience in the A/E/C industry.
 His years of leadership and dedication helped bring KKCS to where it is today.
-We have grown to employ professionals at nine offices across the county.
+We have grown to employ professionals at 10 offices across the country.

 KKCS opened its original office in Los Angeles, above the old Wilshire Grand Hotel, to support work with LA Metro.
-KKCS’ first project began with the Metro Red Line and its history working with Metro has continued to include projects such as the I-405 Sepulveda Pass Improvements, Crenshaw/LAX Transit Corridor, and Westside Subway Extension.
+KKCS’ first project began with the Metro Red Line and its history working with Metro has continued to include projects such as the I-405 Sepulveda Pass Improvements, Crenshaw/LAX Transit Corridor, and Purple Line Extension.